Iyengar Yoga is named after BKS Iyengar who dedicated his life to practising and teaching yoga and was instrumental in bringing yoga to the West.

 In 1954 the famous violinist, Yehudi Menuhin, became Iyengar’s pupil.
 Menuhin declared Iyengar to be “his greatest violin teacher ever” and arranged a tour of Europe, including London.
 In 1968, what then became known as Iyengar yoga was introduced on the Inner London Education Authority syllabus and has since been developed and taught in more than 45 countries.
 In 1973 the Ramamani Iyengar Memorial Yoga Institute was built in Pune in memory of his wife who sadly died before it was completed.

 Following his death, BKS Iyengar left a legacy of his teaching and practice behind.
 He had developed an ability to observe the fine changes that are brought about by minute movements and the subtle mental and physical effects of each pose and their adjustments.
-His family continue to lead and teach at the Institute, in particular his daughter, Geeta, son, Prashant and granddaughter, Abhijata.
+His family continued to lead and teach at the Institute, headed by his daughter, Geeta and son, Prashant.
+Geeta’s unexpected death on 16 December 2018 shocked the Iyengar community worldwide, just a few days after the centenary celebrations in Pune, where she had devotedly taught and shared her wisdom.
+Prashant and Iyengar’s granddaughter, Abhijata, together with the dedicated team of senior teachers at the Institute, now lead the Iyengar community into the future.

 Iyengar Yoga Teachers